clemvg/portfolio_newsletter/DEPLOYMENT.md

     This command builds your Docker image using the `Dockerfile` in the `app/` directory.
     ```bash
     docker build -t $(terraform -chdir=terraform output -raw image_path) app/
     ```
+    Or if you are on an Apple silicon chip, Cloud Run requires amd64/linux architecture so build with:
+    ```bash
+    docker build --platform linux/amd64 -t $(terraform -chdir=terraform output -raw image_path) app/
+    ```

 5.  **Push the Docker Image:**